awsdocs/amazon-cloudfront-developer-guide/doc_source/HTTPStatusCodes.md

 CloudFront does the following:

 1. If your origin returns a 5xx error code, CloudFront serves the object even though it has expired\.
-For the duration of the error caching minimum TTL \(one minute by default\), CloudFront continues to respond to viewer requests by serving the object from the edge cache\.
+For the duration of the error caching minimum TTL \(10 seconds by default\), CloudFront continues to respond to viewer requests by serving the object from the edge cache\.

    If your origin returns a 4xx status code, CloudFront returns the status code, not the requested object, to the viewer\.